 My (enter person you love or met randomly on the street here) has talked me into playing Roller Derby.
 I don’t know where to start.
 Can you help me!?

 Roller Derby is an amazing sport, culture, and full of camaraderie you can’t get anywhere else!
 We love this sport for many reasons including the strength and confidence it teaches our youth and adults.
 We want you to love Roller Derby as much as we do and part of that will be finding the right equipment.
 We have written quite a few articles that will help you get started so feel free to browse through this awesomeness!

 - Roller Derby Lingo, Ref Signals, and Scoring

 - My Kid Wants to Join Roller Derby!
 Where Do I Start?

 - Best Wheels For Roller Derby

-We offer quite a few great Rookie Packages if you’re just starting out and even some other amazing skates and packages if you’re a derby lifer.
+We offer quite a few great Rookie Packages if you’re just starting out and even some other amazing Custom Skates if you’re a derby-lifer.
 We also understand that every team, league, and track is different so if you just want to talk it out with an expert, just shoot us an email or give us a call at 480-335-7447 and we’d be happy to talk you through the entire process and give you customized recommendations.